iampopov/eslint-prettier-setup/README.md

 _Just make sure all of your JSON settings live inside of one object, all keys have double quotes, and you don't have any trailing commas._

-**IMPORTANT**: Make sure that you delete or disable any functionality for auto saving such as:
+**IMPORTANT**: Make sure that you delete or disable any functionality for autosaving such as:

 ```json
 "files.autoSave": "afterDelay",